-Governor Eden, a representative of a great English family, arrived in North Carolina in 1714 with full powers from the Duke of Beaufort, who was then Palatine.
-Col. Thomas Pollock had been serving as governor since the death of Hyde in 1712.
+Governor Charles Eden, a representative of a great English family, arrived in North Carolina in early 1714 with full powers from Henry Somerset, the 2nd Duke of Beaufort, who was then Palatine (and who died on May 24, 1714 four days before Eden took the oaths of office).
+Col. Thomas Pollock had been serving as governor since the death of Gov. Edward Hyde in 1712.
 Eden's official title to be used in the colony was "Charles Eden Esquire, Governor, Captain General, and Admiral".

 This same 1715 General Assembly definitely established the Church of England (Anglican) in North Carolina.
 This was, no doubt, brought about to a great extent by the influence of Governor Eden, who was interested in aiding the Church of England in its early struggle for survival.

 At this point in time there was a severe lack of Clergymen and missionaries sent out from England by the Society of the Propagation of the Gospel (SPG).
 Thus it was that most of the nine Parishes established in 1715 had to rely entirely upon the services of qualified lay readers.

 In a letter of Governor Eden's he states "In most of the parishes they have already established two or three readers who are the most capable persons we can get here.
 To some they allow per annum thirty pounds, to others twenty pounds and to none less than ten pounds."

 During Gov. Eden's administration, the colonial legislature also passed what were probably the first "Blue Laws" made in the state.
 The lawmakers of 1715 hoped "to prevent the grievous sins of cursing and swearing, to check drunkeness, to enforce Sunday observance and in other ways improve public morality."